MicrosoftDocs/fabric-docs/docs/workload-development-kit/authentication-javascript-api.md

 # Authentication Javascript API

 Fabric frontend offers a Javascript API for Fabric workloads to acquire a token for their application in Microsoft Entra ID.
-Before working with authentication JS API, make sure you go over the [authentication setup](./authentication-setup.md) documentation.
+Before working with authentication JS API, make sure you review the [authentication JavaScript API](./authentication-javascript-api.md) documentation.

 ## API